Skip to main content

 CAM cap?Yes, 5%NoYes, 3%

-Option C (power center) has the lowest TCO but worst cap rate protection — the 3% cap helps, but with only $22/sf base rent, this is a co-tenancy play dependent on anchor traffic.
-Option B (lifestyle center) has the highest TCO but likely the best sales productivity potential for the right concept.
+Option C (power center) has the lowest TCO but the weakest cap protection.
+The 3% cap helps, but with only $22/sf base rent this is a co-tenancy play dependent on anchor traffic.
+Option B (lifestyle center) has the highest TCO but likely the best sales potential for the right concept.
 Option A is the moderate middle.

-This comparison shows why base rent alone is useless for site selection.
+Base rent alone tells you nothing about true cost.
 The right metric is TCO % of projected gross sales, projected forward through the lease term.

 How Landlords Should Use TCO Analysis